Actions

 Shane laughed breathlessly.
 “Those are not - ”

-Ilya kissed him again, lingering, warm.
-“You’re interesting when you blush,” he said against Shane’s lips.
-“When you try to be serious but you’re actually very soft.”
+Ilya kissed him again, lingering.
+“You are interesting when you blush,” he said against Shane’s lips.
+“When you try to be serious but are actually very soft.”

 He rested his forehead against Shane’s.
 “The world can look.
 The world can talk.
-That’s fine.”
+Is fine.”

 Shane opened his eyes, meeting his gaze.